 Wednesday 24th & Thursday 25th November 2021

-Now in it’s 13th year, the Electrical Product Safety Conference brings together experts and leaders from across the industry to explore critical issues, solutions and insight in safer electrical products – from conception, through manufacture and production to sale.
+In its 13th year, our 2021 Electrical Product Safety Conference was held online and was free to attend.
+It brought together experts and leaders from across the industry to explore critical issues, solutions and insight in safer electrical products – from conception, through manufacture and production to sale.

-The event explores key themes and trends impacting on consumer safety and the electrical product industry, attracting a wide range of delegates - from government departments to manufacturers, retailers, importers, lawyers and test houses.
-The wide-lens approach means you hear about the most important emerging issues of the time before we drill down into detail with our experts from across the field to find out how these affect industry and consumers in real life.
-So wherever you are in the electrical product chain – or beyond – don’t miss it!
+The event explored key themes and trends impacting on consumer safety and the electrical product industry, attracting a wide range of delegates - from government departments to manufacturers, retailers, importers, lawyers and test houses.
+The wide-lens approach meant attendees heard about the most important emerging issues of the time before drilling down into detail with experts drawn from across the field to find out how these affect industry and consumers in real life.

-This year’s thought-leading event will explore critical topics from sustainability to inclusivity in design, what we need to know now about regulations, connected tech and much more
+This year’s thought-leading event explored critical topics from sustainability to inclusivity in design, what we need to know now about regulations, connected tech and much more

-Over the course of the conference you will hear from industry experts on the challenges ahead, as well as some key solutions being implemented and insights on opportunities for the future.
+Over the course of the conference industry experts shared their thoughts on the challenges ahead, as well as some key solutions being implemented and insights on opportunities for the future.

 Martyn Allen, Technical Director at Electrical Safety First